Bidzina/myauto-numbers-exporter/readme.md

 Usage:
 1. Run script-1 to get all car ID-s
-2. Run script-2 to get numbers in .txt Format
+2. Run script-2 to get numbers in .txt File

 CMD: